 How to decide between employee supplemental and term life insurance

 Choosing between employee supplemental and term life insurance depends on your personal needs.
+Consider the following factors to help narrow your decision.

-• Budget: How much can you afford to spend on premiums?
+- Cost: How much can you afford to spend on premiums?
 Employee supplemental life insurance premiums are often standardized, and affordability can vary.
-Comparing costs with an independently owned term policy is an important long-term decision.
+It’s important to compare the cost of a term policy you would obtain on your own, outside of your employer’s coverage.

-• Personalization: Consider the level of personalization you want.
+- Personalization: Consider the level of personalization you want.
 Employee supplemental life insurance typically has limited options for coverage and features, while term life insurance offers a broad range of coverage options, including riders and benefits, to meet your needs.

 You may benefit from having both term life insurance and employee supplemental life insurance.
 It's not necessary to choose just one.
 That's why evaluating your needs and priorities is essential before deciding.